 The primary mandate of the Office of Learner Well-Being and Success is to support undergraduate learners.
 Our office is a space where learners should feel free to discuss personal matters without fear of judgement or retribution.
 We also employ a written confidentiality policy that is specifically designed to give learners a full understanding of the scope and limitations of our commitment to confidentiality.

-We value our medical learners and the Well-Being Office offers confidential support services to promote and support everyone's health and well-being.
-The Well-Being Office proactively aims to enhance learner well-being through the education and facilitation of well-being activities and also aims to respond effectively with appropriate support when learners face challenges that impact their mental, emotional, and physical well-being.
+We value our medical learners and the Well-Being Office offers confidential support services to promote and support everyone's health, well-being, and success; the Office of Well-Being and Success proactively aims to enhance learner well-being through the education and facilitation of well-being activities, skill development opportunities, and also aims to respond effectively with appropriate support when learners face challenges that impact their mental, emotional, and physical well-being.

 The Well-Being Office offers:

 - Referrals to appropriate services (such as expedited referrals to the University Student Well-Being and Counselling Center)